 - Gather your materials and follow all the safety precautions.
 Put on your gloves and a face mask to stay safe from the sawdust.
 Wear safety glasses to protect your eyes from the sawdust.

-- Decide on where you want to cut your material as you prepare to cut grooves.
-Mark the exact position after you measure the actual area you wish to work into.
-Use a sharp pencil to mark on the wood starting from where you are willing.
-Thick the marked area using a sharp knife so that the outline becomes more visible.
+- Decide where you want to cut your material as you prepare to cut grooves.
+Mark the exact position after measuring the area you wish to work into.
+Use a sharp pencil to mark the wood starting from where you are willing.
+Thick the marked area with a sharp knife, making the outline more visible.

 - The choice of model and attachment determines productivity and quality.
 The Dremel attachment shows how long or deep the groove needs to be.
-Know how deep you want the groove cut to be before you start cutting and choose your Dremel attachment.
-There are multiple attachments to choose from and research before you choose one.
+Know how deep you want the groove cut before you start cutting, and choose your Dremel attachment.
+There are multiple attachments to choose from, and research before you choose one.

 - Choose the appropriate Dremel tool for the task.
 Take a closer look at the models and choose the right one for the job.
 Choose a model you are comfortable with so that the process becomes bearable.
 The plunge router attachment works better on a Dremel.

-- Choose the correct model and attachment, get the Dremel tool ready on your marked area.
+- Choose the correct model and attachment, and get the Dremel tool ready in your marked area.
 Start cutting the groove into the wood as you start from where the groove cut starts.
+Continue cutting as you repeat the motions until the groove cut has reached the desired depth and length.
 Follow the outline and keep your Dremel tool and hands sturdy.
-Continue cutting as you repeat the motions until the groove cut has reached the desired depth and length.